 Easy, economical, and great tasting, making your own homemade refried beans also adds nutrition to your plate for a great Mexican meal.
+They will soon become a family favorite side dish that kids can help make.

 Homemade refried beans make the perfect side dish with Mexican food, stuffed right into your taco or burrito, or along with Mexican rice to look like a real Mexican restaurant.
 They’re a great way to gets the health benefits of beans during the summer months, too, when you’re not feeling like chili or bean soup.